heshameraqi/heshameraqi.github.io.old/README.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

+### Jekyll

+Whenever commits happen to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+That is because of the config folder.

 ```markdown
 Syntax highlighted code block